Clinical UM Guideline

 |S9098||Home visit, phototherapy services (e.g., Bili-liteTM), including equipment rental, nursing services, blood draw, supplies, and other services, per diem|

 Hyperbilirubinemia is the most common condition requiring medical attention in newborns.
-Fifty percent of term neonates and 80% of preterm neonates develop jaundice in the first week of life.
+A total of 50% of term neonates and 80% of preterm neonates develop jaundice in the first week of life.
 The jaundiced skin and sclera in newborns is the result of accumulation of unconjugated bilirubin.
 In most infants, unconjugated hyperbilirubinemia reflects a normal transitional phenomenon.
-However, in some infants, serum bilirubin levels may rise excessively, which can be a cause for concern as unconjugated bilirubin is neurotoxic.
+However, in some infants, serum bilirubin levels may rise excessively, which can be a cause for concern as unconjugated bilirubin can be neurotoxic.
 Therefore, the presence of neonatal jaundice frequently requires diagnostic evaluation and treatment.

 In the hospital setting, phototherapy is delivered by exposing the infant to fluorescent light.
 When this type of light source is used, the infant's eyes are protected from the lights with a mask.
 The infant is positioned in an incubator wearing only a diaper, exposing as much of the infant's skin surface as possible to the light source.
 For those infants with very high bilirubin levels, intensive phototherapy may be used.
 This type of phototherapy employs two light sources such as fluorescent and fiber optic light.